-STEP ACTION TAKEN 1 Ensure 100% accountability for all weapons and ammunition.
-2 Ensure that ALL personnel are searched for ammunition prior to their departure from the range.
-3 Report to the Range OIC upon completion of firing/training the following:
+STEP ACTION TAKEN

-3a The number of rounds expended by type and DODAC that was issued and tracked by the ammo issue point NCOIC.
-3b The police of prescribed CL V recoverable items, packing material and unexpended ammunition has been accounted for and is prepared for turn-in to the ASP.
-3с The police of the range overall for all trash, and that the designated areas of the range hat were established are recovered back to the original condition.
+1 Ensure 100% accountability for all weapons and ammunition.
+2 Ensure that ALL personnel are searched for ammunition and brass prior to their departure from the range.
+3 Report to the Range OIC upon completion of firing/training the following: 3a The number of rounds expended by type and DODAC that was issued and tracked by the ammo issue point NCOIC.
+3b The police of brass on the firing line, and that all brass, prescribed CL V recoverable items, packing material and unexpended ammunition has been accounted for and is prepared for turn-in to the ASP.
+3c The police of the range overall for all trash, and that the designated areas of the range that were established are recovered back to the original condition.
 3d That all range targetry repair has been completed if applicable, and that the overall condition of the range and support facilities are in the original condition.
 3e All hand receipted range equipment and supplies are recovered, cleaned and prepared for turn-in to the Range OIC and/or Range Operations.
 4 Assist the Range OIC when needed or as applicable to ensure that the requirements for procedures 4.2.5 above are met.